 5. The classic Sandy Springs pastry palace Café Vendôme is getting a second outpost later this year at City Springs, a hotly anticipated 14-acre mixed-use property off Johnson Ferry Road.
 Expect all the favorites like madeleines, financiers, éclairs, baguettes and more, including gluten-free options for Atlantans unable to indulge.

-Photography Courtesy Of: root baking co. photo by nicole lewis; proof bakeshop photo by amy sinclair; five daughters bakery photo by amber ulmer
+Photography by: root baking co. photo by nicole lewis; proof bakeshop photo by amy sinclair; five daughters bakery photo by amber ulmer